powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | Name | String | no | - | The name of the network |
 | CaseDate | `DateTime` | no | Now | The date of the case |
 | ForecastDistance | Integer | no | 0 | The number of minutes between the date of the case generation and the date of the case |

+<span style="color:red"> TODO: remove the Table.</span>

+In IIDM, the network is constituted of [substations](#substation), which are themselves constituted of [voltage levels](#voltage-level).
+All the equipments are then connected to the voltage levels.
+The network comprises metadata in IIDM:
+- a case date: the date and time of the target network that is being modelled
+- a forecast distance: the number of minutes between the network generation date and the case date

 **Available extensions**